huzaifah/azuresprintseries-devops/Challenge4/README.md

 # Exercise 4
-Now we have the metrics flowing into Azure Monitor we can integrate with Azure DevOps to ensure that a new deployment did not cause an increase in failed traffic.
+Now that metrics are flowing into Azure Monitor, Azure DevOps can also be integrated to ensure that a new deployment did not cause an increase in failed traffic.
 Set up Azure DevOps and Azure Monitor to fail a release and switch slots back to the previous state if errors occur.

 ## Hints
 - You can further extend this task by splitting the traffic by a specific percentage across both slots at the same time before switching all users across.